taylorhakes/sparkgrid/README.md

 Find documentation and examples in [the wiki](https://github.com/mleibman/SlickGrid/wiki).

-## SlickGrid is an advanced JavaScript grid/spreadsheet component
+## SparkGrid is an advanced JavaScript grid/spreadsheet component

 Some highlights: